How we are helping

 Australia supports agriculture as a driver of economic growth and a tool for strengthening communities through the third phase of the Australian Middle East NGO Cooperation Agreement (AMENCA 3).
 Australia Award Scholarships are provided at Masters' level in priority sectors, with a public financial management focus, to enable the next generation of Palestinian leaders to influence their futures and their institutions.

 Improved public financial management and a more competitive agricultural economy in the PTs

 Objective 2: Palestinian refugees in the PTs and across the region are able to access quality basic services

-Palestinian refugees in the PTs and across the region are able to access quality basic services
+Palestinian refugees in the Palestinian Territories and across the region are able to access quality basic services

-- Australian funding to UNRWA contributed to universal primary education for more than half a million Palestinian refugee children (half of which were girls) in 2015-2016, and over 9.1 million primary health care visits consultations at UNRWA health care facilities, social safety net assistance to 290,896 people and micro loans to over 38,000 people in 2015.
+- In 2018, Australian funding to UNRWA contributed to: universal primary education for more than half a million Palestinian refugee children; over 8.4 million patient visits at UNRWA health care facilities; social safety net assistance (cash and food) to over 250,000 people; and provided protection services to over 10,000 vulnerable people.

 - In 2018, humanitarian assistance was provided through UNRWA to over 1.4 million people, including in response to increased violence as a result of the ‘March of Great Return’ in Gaza

 - AMENCA 3 has improved market access and production yields through working with partners to increase both accessibility and the amount of land available to be farmed; improved access and practices with irrigation and animal husbandry; and improved storage of crops.
 These and other initiatives have .assisted 23,000 farmers to increase their incomes and strengthened business confidence to invest in farming through development of credible business cases.

 - In 2018-19, Australia offered 12 Australia Awards to the PTs.